The Real Estate Market in Penang

 For any purchase by a foreigner in Penang, an application for approval must be submitted to the state authorities.
 This can take 2 to 4 months.

-Transfer and Handover of Keys
+Transfer and handover of the keys

 What is the minimum purchase threshold for a foreigner in Penang?